cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 ## Addition to Mempool
 Each full node that receives a transaction performs local checks to filter out invalid transactions before they get included in a block.
 The transactions approved by a node are held in its [**Mempool**](https://github.com/tendermint/tendermint/blob/75ffa2bf1c7d5805460d941a75112e6a0a38c039/mempool/mempool.go) (memory pool unique to each node) pending approval from the rest of the network.
 Honest nodes will discard any transactions they find invalid.
 Prior to consensus, nodes continuously validate incoming transactions and gossip them to their peers.

-### Stateless Checks
+### Internal State
-**Stateless** checks do not require the node to access the previous state - any light client or offline node can do them.
-Upon first receiving the transaction, an optional `PreCheckFunc` can be called to reject transactions that are clearly invalid as early as possible, such as ones exceeding the block size.
-Afterward, the next step is to unwrap the transaction into its message(s) and run each `validateBasic` function, which is simply a stateless sanity check (e.g. nonnegative numbers, nil strings, empty addresses).
+**Stateless** checks do not require the node to access the previous state - a light client or offline node can do them.
+Stateless checks include making sure addresses are not empty, enforcing nonnegative numbers, and other logic specified in the `Msg` definition.
+Upon first receiving the transaction, `PreCheckFunc` can be called to reject transactions that are clearly invalid as early as possible, such as ones exceeding the block size. **Stateful** checks validate transactions and messages based on a committed state.
+After running stateless checks, nodes should also check that the relevant values exist and are able to be transacted with, the address has sufficient funds, and the sender is authorized or has the correct ownership to transact.

-### Stateful Checks
-**Stateful** checks validate transactions and messages based on a committed state.
-An ABCI validation function, `CheckTx`, is run: the message's `AnteHandler` performs the actions required for each message using a deep copy of the internal state, `checkTxState`, to validate the transaction without modifying the last committed state.
-At a given moment, full nodes typically have multiple versions of the application's internal state that may differ from one another; they are synced upon each commit to reflect the new state of the network.
-The stateful check is able to detect errors such as insufficient funds held by an address.
+At a given moment, full nodes typically have multiple versions of the application's internal state for different purposes.
+For example, nodes will execute state changes while in the process of validating transactions, but still need a copy of the last committed state in order to answer queries - they should not respond using state that has not been committed yet.
+The nodes' internal states start off at the most recent state agreed upon by the network, diverge as transactions are validated and executed, then re-sync after a new block's transactions are executed and committed.

 ```
 		To perform state checks	  	   To execute state 		   To answer queries